NaserGharbieh/taskmaster/README.md

 - Lab33
 1. Create Team model and associate it with the Task (one team `has many` tasks,  task  `ownedBy` team).
 2. Choose the team associated when creating a task, and filter the tasks on the main activity based on team.

+- Lab 34
+1. Created edit task Activity were the user can :
+   - Update any selected task Attributes from the main Activity.
+   - Delete any selected task  from the main Activity.